-- Southeast corner of 32nd Street/Lincoln Drive - · East Lincoln Drive and Quail Run Road (Ritz-Carlton entrance) - Tatum Fire Station No. 91 - Intersection of McDonald Drive and Tatum Boulevard
+- Southeast corner of 32nd Street/Lincoln Drive - East Lincoln Drive and Quail Run Road (Ritz-Carlton entrance) - Tatum Fire Station No. 91 - Intersection of McDonald Drive and Tatum Boulevard

-Each of the gateways were identified to include a themed monument sign such as demonstrated in Figure 4.3, common design elements such as the use of pavers (without a negative auditory impact to adjacent residential land uses), traffic calming, enhanced planting levels with boulders and berming, and application of the "Best" option materials/elements in these areas.
+Each of the gateways were identified to include a standard Town monument sign such as demonstrated in Figure 4.3. common design elements such as the use of pavers (without a negative auditory impact to adjacent residential land uses). traffic calming, enhanced planting levels with boulders and berming, and application of the "Best" option materials/elements in these areas.

-The gateways call for the application of an enhanced version of the Town's standard monument sign that includes weathered steel boxes with cutouts reflecting natural plant or mountain themes, gabion baskets, raised white lettering, and sculptural metal elements that mimic desert plant forms.
+The gateways call for integrating the Town's standard monument sign into an enhanced landscape setting to include boulders, cacti, flowering groundcovers and Saguaro.
 Additional features include the "Best" option concrete pavers that provide a visual distinction and threshold without the auditory impact with transition back to rubberized asphalt roadway and enhanced landscape.